lsst-sitcom/sitcomtn-048/index.rst

 Abstract
 ========

-This technote details the types of documentation that are available to System Integration Test & Commissioning (SIT-COM) personnel, and when they should be used.
+This technote details the types of documentation that are available to System Integration Test & Commissioning (SIT-Com) personnel, and when they should be used.

 Introduction
 ============

-The Vera C. Rubin Observatory SIT-COM team is tasked with performing system characterization and verification, which will result in numerous pieces of documentation being generated, such as: procedures, control code, data reductions and analyses, and a variety of verification artifacts.
+The Vera C. Rubin Observatory SIT-Com team is tasked with performing system characterization and verification, which will result in numerous pieces of documentation being generated, such as: procedures, control code, data reductions and analyses, and a variety of verification artifacts.
 During the development, commissioning, and operations of the observatory, numerous types of documentation will be developed, including documentation from vendors.

 All documentation will be stored and/or archived for later use.